**When you purchase through links on our site, we may earn an affiliate commission**

 Bottom line – when playing lead guitar – my improvisations now sound a lot more “spot on”.
 Instead of random finger noodlings, you’ll slowly be able to hit the exact notes that you hear in your mind.
 Also – I can almost always figure out a chord progression and a melody of a song easily, which used to be a struggle for me.
 An amazing place to be at – that gives me a lot more freedom on the guitar.

-Besides this one, two other excellent ear training apps are Good Ear Pro for the iPhone and Perfect Ear for Android – which will help you work more closely on intervals, hearing chord qualities (maj7, Minor, etc), identifying different scales, and other essential building blocks of a great ear.
+Besides this one, another excellent ear training app is Perfect Ear for the iPhone and Android – which will help you work more closely on intervals, hearing chord qualities (maj7, Minor, etc), identifying different scales, and other essential building blocks of a great ear.

-Ultimate Guitar Tabs is my go-to for song's chord sheets.
-It is the biggest and most comprehensive chords website / app and you can find correct chord sheets for almost any song that's out there, shown in a very convenient way – with auto scroll, transpose tools and other useful features that work well.
+Ultimate Guitar Tabs is my go-to for song’s chord sheets and the best free guitar app.
+It is the biggest and most comprehensive chords website / app and you can find correct chord sheets for almost any song that’s out there, shown in a very convenient way – with auto scroll, transpose tools and other useful features that work well.